 Metadata is data about data.
-In the case of a digital photograph, metadata is the descriptive information about the image that is embedded in the file along with the image.
+In the case of a digital photograph, metadata is descriptive information about the image which is embedded in the file along with the image.
 A lot of that information is put there by your digital camera.
 It will include the date and time the photo was taken, camera settings used for that photo and the kind of camera used.
 If your camera includes geo-tagging capabilities, it will include the location of the photo too.

 Metadata doesn’t stop with the camera.
 Many of the photo-editing and even storage platforms have the ability to add even more information to the image file.
 Why should you be interested?
 Because this is the digital equivalent of penciled notes on the back of an old family photo.
 Only difference is these descriptions won’t fade with time and are copied along with the image when it’s being shared.

 This Flickr photo page shows you how one platform takes advantage of the image’s metadata.
 In the sidebar, Flickr displays metadata collected from the photo file as well as additional information added by the photos owner and comments from site visitors.
 As you can see, this photo was taken with an iPhone in Micanopy, Florida, on May 22, 2013.
 Just below the comments box, you see three icons.
 The Information icon is currently selected and it displays the information you see below it.
 Click the middle icon and the panel will display other photos from this set and this user’s photostream.
 The icon on the right will display a panel of tags added to describe this photograph.